Ed Broadbent Defends Union Movement

 Canada and Michigan Ink Agreement on New Bridge in Windsor

 The federal government has announced the conclusion of an agreement between Canada and the State of Michigan that paves the way for building a new bridge over the Detroit River at Windsor.
 The new span, known as the Detroit River International Crossing (DRIC), is expected to cost $1 billion.
-The announcement culminates nearly 10 years […]
+The announcement culminates nearly 10 years of political wrangling and controversy surrounding the bridge project.
+It was made official by Prime Minister Stephen Harper and Michigan Gov. Rick Snyder in a historic binational announcement.
+The agreement establishes the framework for the […]

 The federal government has announced the conclusion of an agreement between Canada and the State of Michigan that paves the way for building a new bridge over the Detroit River at Windsor.